Tiniifan/inz_cond/README.md

 * [n123git](https://github.com/n123git) for giving me detailed explanations about the format.
 I recommend [his version of condition parser optimize for ykw](https://github.com/n123git/yw-cond)

 ## Notes
-* It's not possible to convert code to base64 at this time.
 * The tool can make mistakes, the logic was written by a human :)
-* This tool is intended for research and educational purposes
+* This tool is intended for research and educational purposes.
 * It does not modify or execute any game content.
 * The generated code is fictitious, it's just a representation of how the engine works.